ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 ---
 title: Awareness of Geography and Statistics
-description: An introduction to unlock geography for statistics
+description: An introduction to geography for statistics.
+Helping you understand why geography matters.
 ---

 # Awareness of Geography and Statistics